Michael Macchiavello: Freestyle wrestling career

 Macchiavello won the 2018 U23 United States World Team Trails at 92 kg, which qualified him for the 2018 U23 World Championships held in Romania.

 In 2019, he made his first USA National Team on the senior level.
 During 2019, he finished second at the 2019 World Team Trials Challenge Tournament and third at the 2019 US Open at 92 kg.

 He would win his first Pan American Wrestling Championship and also the US Open Championship in 2023 at 92 kg.
 Macchiavello's US Open Championship would qualify him for the 2023 Final X at 92 kg, where he dropped two matches in a best two out of three series to Zahid Valencia, in the wrestle-offs for the USA 92 kg spot at the 2023 World Championships.

+Macchiavello won the 2026 US Open at 92 kg, qualifying him for Final X in June.
+In the 2026 Final X wrestle-offs, he lost two matches to former NC State wrestler and defending 92 kg World Champion Trent Hidlay.

+Coaching career

+On May 1, 2026, Macchiavello was announced as an assistant wrestling coach at Army.